 What is Endocrinology?

-Endocrinology is the specialist branch of medicine that deals with hormonal and associated metabolic disorders that influence the overall health and well-being of an individual.
+Endocrinology is the specialist branch of medicine that deals with the interplay of complex hormonal and associated metabolic disorders which influences health and well-being of an individual.

 What to expect at an appointment with an Endocrinologist?